 Get out in the sunshine more

-However, there is no definitive answer to how long you have to stay out in the sun for because everyone is different.
-Skin colour and skin exposure play a big part in how much vitamin D your skin will absorb, e.g. people with dark skin such as those from an African, Caribbean or South Asian origin will need to spend longer exposed in the sun to produce the same amount of vitamin D as somebody with lighter skin.
+Skin colour and skin exposure play a big part in how much vitamin D your skin will absorb.
+People with darker skin will need to spend longer in the sun to produce the same amount of vitamin D as somebody with lighter skin.